Take a deep breath - breathing exercises and their benefits

 Yoga breathing exercise: against stress, for more serenity

 If you want to focus more on your breathing in general, yoga offers you a wonderful basis with meditations, relaxation methods and more.
-In addition to the physical exercises, the focus is on one thing: Pranayama.
-This term comes from Sanskrit and translates as the control of life energy.
+Because in addition to the physical exercises, the focus is on one thing: Pranayama.
+This term comes from Sanskrit and means something like control of the life energy.
 A particularly well-known breathing technique from yoga is alternate breathing:

 Learn conscious breathing & use breathing exercises for yourself

 Have you already paid a little attention to your conscious breathing while reading and perhaps directed the air a little more towards your stomach?
 You can influence more with your breath than you think.
-Use the breathing exercises to relax, during meditation or simply as a little breathing break during your working day at your desk.
+Use breathing exercises to relax, during meditation or simply as a little breathing break during your working day at your desk.
 The breathing therapy exercises are simple, you don't need any tools and you can do them anywhere.
-Excited before a meeting or an exam?
-Try one of the breathing techniques and feel your heartbeat and mind calm down.
-If you want to experience an even more intensive effect on your entire body, you can perform breathing exercises while lying on your acupressure mat .
+Nervous before a meeting or exam?
+Try one of the breathing techniques and feel how your heartbeat and mind calm down.
+If you want to experience an even more intense effect on your entire body, you can do breathing exercises while lying on your acupressure mat on your acupressure mat.
 The mat can also promote the effect of regeneration and relaxation and help with sleep disorders or stress.